 Guests enter FIFTY7 to discover on a neutral palette utilising a harmony of colours in a peach scheme developed around the colour of the light anigre wood used throughout the Hotel.
 “The use of neutrals allows the flexibility of planning a variety of events within the space,” says Rochon.
 The space’s three intricate areas can be separated by two decorative red panels – decorated in an abstract gold-leaf motif inspired by a black and gold screen depicting New York skyscrapers at night, designed in 1925 by Gaston Suisse, a Parisian artist specialising in decorative Chinese lacquers and designs.

 “The addition of FIFTY7 will be a very significant change.
-It will allow us to plan larger meetings and host some of New York’s most prominent events, as well as weddings for the discerning bride who is seeking a one-of-a-kind reception space,” says Mariam Karim, director of catering at Four Seasons Hotel New York.
+It will allow us to plan larger meetings and host some of New York’s most prominent events, as well as weddings for the discerning bride who is seeking a one-of-a-kind reception space,” says David Brandt, Director of Catering at Four Seasons Hotel New York.